 In the bottom of the tubs are the stacking trays, pencils and baskets of community supplies that belong in that area.
 That way I can pull decorations out first and get them hung quickly.
 Supply baskets are already intact so they go inside a double desk to serve as drawers.

 It’s a good idea to pack your cupboards that way too.
-Important papers, first week copies, and anything else you’ll need right away, gets packed in last so it can come out first.
+Important papers, first week copies, bulletin board trim, and anything else you’ll need right away, gets packed in last so it can come out first.

 Resist the urge to cram!
 Oh, we’ve all been there.
 That point at which you are so tired and overwhelmed you start shoving things into any place they’ll fit.
 I promise you’ll thank yourself next year.